shanshanyang/poc/readme.md

 FS Main is the only project that require multiple projects in an Epic.

 The requirements are:
-- [x] View / Test individual project locally
+- [x] View individual project locally
+- Test individual project locally
+- View FS main page with all individual project built in locally
-- View / Test FS main page with all individual project built in locally
+- Test FS main page with all individual project built in locally
 - Build deployable artifact of the entire FS main page
 - [x] Build deployable artifact of individual project